aalcaraz851/aalcaraz851.github.io/_posts/2021-09-28-Blog-13-Jira - Import Ticket.markdown

 this can be entered using the format '/t'.

 <img src="https://www.tutorialspoint.com/jira/images/settings_of_csv_file.jpg" alt="Jira" width="460" height="345">
-click next--> validate to make sure the tickets can be created and import to JIRA

 <h1>Step 5 :</h1>
 The Next button to proceed to the Map field’s step of the CSV file import wizard.